Army leaders sign sexual assault/alcohol awareness proclamation

 |0

-This work, Army leaders sign sexual assault/alcohol awareness proclamation [Image 4 of 4], by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army leaders sign sexual assault/alcohol awareness proclamation, by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT